Nationalization

 Step 4.
 Approval & Orientation

-Upon approval into the Tribe, you will receive an email providing access to the Nationalization Orientation video and detailed next steps.
+Upon approval into the Tribe, you will receive an email providing access to the Nationalization Orientation VIDEO and detailed next steps.

 The Orientation presentation explains: